-The IR is very similar in operation to the UV and the two are very often combined in a UV-IR line scanner.
-The sensor detects infrared radiation with a wavelength in the band of 8-12 micrometers emitted from the oil.
+The Infrared (IR) is very similar in operation to the UV and the two are very often combined in a UV-IR line scanner.
+The sensor detects infrared radiation with a wavelength in the band of 8-12 micrometres emitted from the oil.
 These layers of oil radiate more slowly than the surrounding clear sea and shows up as variations in grey levels (or in defined colours).
 Thicker layers (greater than about 0.5 millimetres) will absorb sunlight more rapidly than the surrounding sea and show white on the display.

 The Infrared sensor provides the capability within limits to obtain information on the relative layer thickness of oil slicks on the water surface.
 The sensor does not penetrate the water.
 It is not as sensitive to oil as the UV and so comparison of the outputs from the two sensors, especially when presented real time parallel to each other on the display, will show the thicker parts of the slick.
+In modern systems the IR image will be put on top of the UV image and so a good picture is created of the thicker parts within the total oil slick.
 This information is essential when combating activities are executed, as the combating vessels should concentrate on these thicker parts.
 It is obvious that other temperatures-related effects, such as cooling water discharges, can mislead the IR sensor.
 The IR is used in both daylight and darkness however, it needs clear field of view to the surface pollution.
 Clouds and fog will hamper the functionality of the sensor.